atheck/react-elmish/README.md

     }
     ```

-1. Handle the new message in the update function:
+1. Handle the new message in the **update** function:

     ```ts
+    ...
     case ResetMsg:
         return [{ value: 0 }];
-    ```ts
+    ...
+    ```

 ## Dispatch commands in the update function

-In addition to modifying the model, you can dispatch new commands in the update function.
+In addition to modifying the model, you can dispatch new commands in the **update** function.

 To do so, you can call one of the functions in the `cmd` object.

 Let's assume you have a message to display the description of the last called message:

 ```ts
 { name: "PrintLastMessage", message: string }